scottross123/microbakery-management-software/specs.md

 todo:
 maybe use userouter hook for routing instead of routerprovider component remove repeated flex component from each page comnent and put it in app.tsx

+bugs:
+reloading manage page results in undefined error, possible solution is to implement useRef?